gr-grey/quartz/content/02-daily-rambling/Being fat is a symptom.md

 I think it took about 3 months of daily exercise (swimming for 1h or running for 1.5h) and some diet control (one meal a day).
 I did a bunch of other things, like weighing food to the grams, recording my weight every day.
 They might have helped too.

-Last October, I would think everyday: imagine how much healthier and happier and how much better life would be if I lose 30 pounds.
+Last October, I would think everyday: imagine how much healthier and happier I'd feel, and how much better life would be if I lose 30 pounds.

 Now I am on the other side of it with a slimer body, and instead of enjoying it,